 Federal Reserve Bank of Atlanta Tools

-The complexity of public assistance programs means that many workers may struggle to understand the timing and magnitude of benefits loss.
+Workers often struggle to understand the timing and magnitude of benefits loss because of the complexity of public assistance programs.
 Coupled with economic insecurity, this uncertainty can prevent individuals from actively seeking opportunities for career advancement.
 Further, individuals who do advance without knowledge of when assistance will end can find themselves in situations where their standard of living doesn't improve, or even declines.

-See a demo of the CLIFF dashboard and visit the Community and Institutional Partnerships page to learn more about the dashboard and see how Atlanta Fed partners are using their dashboards.
+Visit the Community and Institutional Partnerships page to learn more about our tools and see how Atlanta Fed partners are using them.